stctheproducer/kamba/.roo/rules/development-workflow.md

 ## Commandline Tools

+- Volta is used to manage Node.js, npm, and pnpm versions
-- Node.js global binaries are in $HOME/.volta/bin/
+- This project uses pnpm and the binaries are in $HOME/.volta/bin/